Ka-Zar (Kevin Plunder): Fictional character biography

 Ka-Zar is Kevin Reginald, Lord Plunder, born in Castle Plunder, Kentish Town, London, England.
 He is the eldest son of Lord Robert Plunder, the English nobleman who discovered the Savage Land.
-After his mother had died and his father was killed by the barbaric Man-Ape natives led by Maa-Gor in the Savage Land, Plunder was found and raised by the saber-toothed cat Zabu, who possesses near-human intelligence thanks to a mutation caused by radioactive mists.
+After his father was killed by the barbaric Man-Ape natives led by Maa-Gor in the Savage Land, Plunder was found and raised by the saber-toothed cat Zabu, who possesses near-human intelligence thanks to a mutation caused by radioactive mists.
 "Ka-Zar" means "Son of the Tiger" in the language of the Man-Apes.
-Ka-Zar and Zabu are constant partners.
-Ka-Zar became an expert hunter, trapper, and fisherman, living off the wild land.
+Under his guidance, Ka-Zar became an expert hunter, trapper, and fisherman, living off the wild land.

 In the Savage Land, some territories are populated by several human or humanoid tribes, and while most of them are on friendly terms with Ka-Zar, some of them consider him an outlander and an enemy.
 He acts more like an unofficial general protector, preventing outside commercial exploitation, such as poaching and mining, as well as enforcing peace between tribes and serving as goodwill ambassador to friendly visitors.

 The original X-Men discovered the Savage Land, and Ka-Zar encountered them, battling Maa-Gor for the first time.
 He then encountered Daredevil for the first time, and battled his brother Parnival, who had become the supervillain called the Plunderer.
 He first battled Magneto's Savage Land Mutates alongside the X-Men.
 He then encountered the Hulk for the first time, and battled Umbu the Unliving.
 He was once 'tricked' into confronting Spider-Man after J. Jonah Jameson convinced him that Spider-Man was a menace when the wall-crawler's memory was erased and he was tricked into working with Doctor Octopus.
 Spider-Man's memory was restored during the fight, with Ka-Zar subsequently apologizing for the mistake and proclaiming Spider-Man as the most valiant opponent he had ever fought.
 Ka-Zar then battled Kraven the Hunter for the first time.
 Shortly after this encounter, Ka-Zar encounters Zaladane and Garokk for the first time.
 After the Savage Land became known to outsiders after the visit by the X-Men, many people began traveling to the territory.
 Ka-Zar has also become romantically involved with female visitors, the first being S.H.I.E.L.D. agent Barbara Morse (who later became the Avenger named Mockingbird).
 He first battled A.I.M., and met the Man-Thing.
-He then met Spider-Man once again, and battled the extraterrestrial Gog.
-He next met the adventurer Shanna O'Hara.
-He battled Klaw and visited other dimensions.
-He and his allies faded mysteriously from that other dimension, then teamed with the X-Men to battle Zaladane and a reborn Garokk.